Zentiph/Zentiph/README.md

 I was introduced to programming when I started with Python in 2023.
 Since then I've been broadening my horizons, programming in Java, C, Lua/Luau, TypeScript, and React, although I'm still fairly new to the last two.
 I'm interested in anything comp sci, SWEN, QA, backend, and other related fields, and I'm always learning new tools.
+I'm open to internships and co-ops.

+* 🧩 I love building tools that make other developers' lives easier
+* ✏️ I enjoy mentoring and helping new programmers learn fundamentals

 <p align="center">
   <img src="https://komarev.com/ghpvc/?username=zentiph&style=flat-square&color=000000&logo=github" alt="profile view count">